Purchases made through links earn us a small commission, at no extra cost to you.

 - It’s best to visit early in the morning to avoid the lines (and crowds).

 Notre-Dame Bell Towers: Access to the Notre-Dame bell towers is at the foot of the North tower (rue du Cloître).

 - The towers are open 10:00 am- 6:30 pm from April to September and until 5:30 pm from October to March.
 In July and August on Fridays and Saturdays they are open until 11:00 pm.
 Last admission is 45 minutes before closing.

 - Admission to the bell towers is 10 euro for adults and free for minors under 18.
 If you have the Paris Museum Pass, admission is free.

 - For a great view of the buttresses, take the short bridge behind the cathedral across to Ile St-Louis.

-* All prices and hours were updated Feb.
+* Information was updated Feb.
 1, 2019, but can change without notice.

 Accommodations in Paris